PiscatorX/mzansi-seagrass-bluecarbon/scripts-notebooks/calculations_helper.md

                      dplyr::select(site_id, core_id, depth_min, depth_max, dry_bulk_density, fraction_organic_matter)

 ```

-We can add the extrapoled data to our graph and we can see that extrapolation tends to over/understimates values:
+We can add the extrapoled data to our graph and we can see that extrapolation (green points)  tends to over/understimates values.

 ![Organic carbon](../plots/fraction_organic_matter100.png)